ensody/ssh-agent-inject/README.md

 This saves time and prevents mistakes (wrong version, interference with other software installed on host, etc.).

 Run `./build.sh` to build binaries for all platforms.

+## Releasing

+* Update `CHANGELOG.md`.
+* Add a tag (e.g. `git tag v1.2.3`) and push it.
+* The CI system will deploy a draft [release](https://github.com/ensody/ssh-agent-inject/releases) to GitHub.
+* Edit the release description and publish it.

+Note: Only tags that look like a version number and start with "v" will be deployed to GitHub.